top of page

 The ISTT was established in 2019, in order to raise awareness to medical implications of sexual abuse; develop trauma-informed medical services in Israel; promote trauma-informed training of medical students, residents and healthcare teams; and promote basic & clinical research in the field of sexual trauma and health implications.

-The Society's Objective
+The Society's Objectives

 The goals of the Israeli Society for Sexual Trauma Treatment & Prevention (ISTT)